Selling products online is a handy way to bypass the problems of having an actual shop, for sure.

 Protecting your customers is one thing, but what about you?
-Your business is as vulnerable to nefarious fraudsters as anyone else.
+Your business is as vulnerable to nefarious fraudsters as anyone else when you're selling products online.
 If you're thinking you're too small to be a victim, think again.

-According to the government, in 2014, 60% of small businesses suffered a cyber breach of some sort (phishing, hacking etc).
-The average cost to fix the worst breaches was between £65,000 and £115,000.
+According to the government, this year around a third of businesses suffered a cyber breach of some sort (phishing, hacking etc).
+The average cost to fix the worst breaches was £22,700.

 So where to begin?
 Find out what the experts say for starters.
 For example, there's invaluable advice in PayPal's Security Center.